riatelab/bertin/README.md

 - **fillOpacity**: fill opacity (default: 1)
 - **tooltip** an array of values defining what to display within the tooltip.
 If you use a $, the value within the geojson is displayed.
 - **iteration** an integer to define the number of iteration for the Dorling method (default 200)
-- **display**: Boolean to allow to show or hide the layer.
-This parameter has no effect on the calculation of the extent. (default: true)
 - **viewof**: Boolean to use this layer as an Observable view.
 See [explanations](https://observablehq.com/@observablehq/views) (default: false)

 Parameters of the legend